JOSHTECH-tech/branding-ai-assignment-gut-tech/README.md

-# Branding AI Assignment – GUT TECH
+# Branding AI Assignment – GETTY TECH

 ## Overview
 Showcasing how AI tools like ChatGPT and Canva Magic Media were used to create branding materials for GUT TECH.